Rev Prof. Gerard Kelly*

 Research Interests

-- Baptism and Eucharist, and their significance for the unity of the Church.
+• The sacraments of Baptism and Eucharist, and their significance for the unity of the Church

 Personal

 I was President of the Catholic Institute of Sydney from 2004 until the end of 2017.
-In addition to teaching course units at both undergraduate and graduate level, I have also supervised research degree theses in systematic theology.
-I am currently the editor of the Australasian Catholic Record.
+In addition to teaching course units at both undergraduate and graduate levels, I have also supervised research degree theses in systematic theology.
+I am the editor of the Australasian Catholic Record.

 My research interests in ecumenism have seen me involved in theological dialogue.
-I am currently the Catholic co-chair of the Australian Lutheran-Roman Catholic Dialogue.
+I am a member of the Methodist–Roman Catholic International Commission.
+I am the Catholic co-chair of the Australian Lutheran-Roman Catholic Dialogue.
 In addition, I also chair the Faith and Unity Commission of the National Council of Churches in Australia.

 Select Publications